samos123/docker-drupal/README.md

 This will launch a new drupal site with a default theme and no additional modules.
 If you want custom modules, see *Customization*.

+As customizations and uploads are stored you must take care of these directories if you want to keep these:
+  - `/var/www/html/sites` (modules, themes, files)
+  - `/var/www/private` (non-public files, e.g. to store backups)

+As these folders are defined as *volumes* in the sample `docker-compose.yml`, you can easily update your container to use the latest image while preserving any modifications with:

+    docker-compose pull && docker-compose up -d

 ## Database options